siong1987/old-siong1987.com/_posts/2012-04-28-take-out-of-context.markdown

 description: It is so scary to report thing out of context.
 ---

-I had a friend who is a journalist.
+I have a friend who is a journalist.
 He told me that he only writes "what actually happened".
 Below was a short video he posted on his Facebook account after the Bersih 3.0 protest in Malaysia yesterday.